Last updated: 2019!

 The first choice you have to make to begin your road to going to TCMFF is a tough one.
 These passes aren’t cheap, and the choice between the levels can seem intimidating at first.
 There are four levels of passes:

 Palace – This is the barebones pass level, but the cheapest by far.
 Passholders at this level have access to showings at the Chinese Imax, the Egyptian, and poolside at the Roosevelt Hotel, and it only works Friday through Sunday.
 This pass level doesn’t grant access to Club TCM, nor any showings in the multiplex.
 (It should, however, get you into a number of special events that are deemed ‘Passholder Only’ with no other stipulations.)
-For example, for 2018, if you’re a Palace Passholder, you get to choose between 26 screenings; the next level would give you access to 118, not including Club TCM events.
-Unless you live in LA and/or are only interested in a handful of screenings, this pass probably isn’t for you.
+For example, for 2018, if you’re a Palace Passholder, you get to choose between 28 events; the next level would give you access to 98.
+Unless you live in LA and/or are only interested in a handful of screenings (for those Hello, Dolly! diehards out there), this pass probably isn’t for you.

 Classic – This pass sits at the ‘sweet spot’ of the passes.
 You’ll have access to all screenings and showings except the big opening night gala, and to Club TCM and its programming as well.
 Classic is still expensive– if you manage to pack a full schedule in and watch 20 movies in 4 days (physically possible, but not generally a great idea), you’re currently still paying about $33 per screening.
 However, you are not paying for the screenings; you are paying for the experience.
 Cheesy as this sounds, your ticket price is going towards seeing movies with the most receptive audiences you will encounter in your life.
 You are getting the chance to see world premiere restorations and hear discussions from all sides of the industry.
 There are dozens of opportunities to connect with not only people who love the same things you do, but the people who are fighting to keep them relevant and safe for future generations.
 This pass level, while a chunk of change, gets you in the best spot to see and do everything to your hearts content.
 And if that’s not enough for you….

 Essential – Essential pass has two benefits over classic: 1) you get to ‘walk the red carpet’ and attend the opening night gala premiere, and 2) you get a TCM goody bag.
 Even though this pass level is a chunk of change more than Classic, I can’t really bemoan anyone for snapping it up.
 I mean, four years in and I still haven’t seen the opening show in the Chinese IMAX; for all I know, it could be the greatest thing known to man.
-I have covered the red carpet, and I can tell you it is segregated, keeping even the pass holders and celebrities separated with a flimsy red rope– they don’t allow you to just run over to James Ivory and karaoke “Love My Way” with him– but you still get to see the most exclusive of the celebrities a lot more close and personal than all of the other festivalgoers.
+I have covered the red carpet, and I can tell you it is segregated, keeping even the pass holders and celebrities separated with a flimsy red rope– they don’t allow you to just run over to Norman Lear and challenge him to a burpees competition– but you still get to see the most exclusive of the celebrities a lot more close and personal than all of the other festivalgoers.
 And the goody bag in years past has included bottles of wine, new TCM books, and the bag itself is pretty sweet to boot.
 So, YMMV.

 Spotlight – This is the insane level of pass.
-If there’s a TCM Film Festival when I retire and there’s like a shriveled up Edward Norton introducing the opening night screening of 2000’s Keeping the Faith, that is when I will be able to part with the amount of money that a Spotlight pass costs.
+If there’s a TCM Film Festival when I retire in 30 years and, like, a shriveled up Ben Stillier is introducing the opening night screening of 2000’s Keeping the Faith, that is when I will be able to justify parting with the amount of money that a Spotlight pass costs.
 Going for nearly three times as much as an Essential pass, Spotlight gets three more tangible benefits over the Essential pass level: 1) an exclusive party after the opening gala screening held atop the Roosevelt Hotel, 2) special meet and greets during the festival, and 3) priority entrance to every screening.
 That last bit is almost worth the coin; no waiting in lines.
 Frankly, to people on the lower tiers, it’s akin to godhood.
 All of this is well and good, and this pass level does sell out; this is the Cadillac of passes, not just something to have but something to flaunt.
 And honestly, if it didn’t cost as much for a single pass as it costs me and my wife to attend the festival– including lodging, transportation, and passes– hey, maybe I’d consider fighting for one of these.

 Standby – There are also standby tickets for individual screenings, that run for $20/screening.
 If you’re a member of the TCM Backlot, these can be purchased for half price.
 But I wouldn’t rely on this for every screening, especially in the smallest theaters or for the biggest events.